Widagdohanif/Automation-Selenium/README.md

 # Automation-Selenium
-Automation Project that I build for University Project.
+Automation Project that I build for College Task Project.